Photo: Anatoliy Vilitkevich

 Case History

 Anatoliy Vilitkevich became one of the first Jehovah’s Witnesses who was imprisoned for his faith.
-After a series of searches conducted at the homes of believers in Ufa in April 2018, Vilitkevich was placed in a pre-trial detention center for 2 months.
-The arrest was preceded by surveillance: in the apartment where he lives with his wife, the special services installed hidden video footage.
-For friendly meetings and communication on spiritual topics with friends, Vilitkevich was accused of organizing the activities of an extremist organization.
-Since October 2020, the case has been considered in the Leninsky District Court of Ufa.
-At the hearings, some prosecution witnesses did not recognize the believer, and those who know him expressed disagreement with the persecution of Jehovah’s Witnesses.
-The prosecutor asked the court to sentence Vilitkevich to 7 years in prison.
-On September 27, 2021, judge Oksana Ilalova sentenced him to 2 years probation with a probation period of 3 years and restriction of liberty for 6 months.
-On December 16, 2021, the Supreme Court of the Republic of Bashkortostan approved the verdict.
+After a series of searches conducted at the homes of believers in Ufa in April 2018, Vilitkevich was placed in a pretrial detention center for 2 months.
+The arrest was preceded by surveillance: in the apartment where he lives with his wife, the special forces installed hidden video cameras.
+For friendly meetings and discussing spiritual topics with friends, Vilitkevich was charged with organizing the activity of an extremist organization.
+The case was considered in the Leninskiy District Court of Ufa from October 2020.
+At the hearings, some witnesses for the prosecution did not recognize the believer, and those who know him, expressed disagreement with the prosecution of Jehovah’s Witnesses.
+The prosecutor requested the court sentence Vilitkevich to 7 years in a penal colony.
+On September 27, 2021, judge Oksana Ilalova gave him a 2-year suspended sentence with a 3-year probation period and restriction of freedom for 6 months.
+On December 16, 2021, the Supreme Court of the Republic of Bashkortostan upheld the verdict.
+In March 2026, the UN Human Rights Committee (CCPR) ruled that Russia had violated the rights of Jehovah’s Witnesses from Ufa and ordered the Russian Federation to pay compensation.

 Timeline